oVirt/ovirt-vdsmfake/README.md

 the send time is monitored.
 Metrics representing the send time have the postfix **.Send**.

-Hystrix Metrics can be accessed on http://localhost:54322/hystrix.stream with Jetty and on http://localhost:8080/hystrix.stream in the standalone version with Tomcat.
+Hystrix Metrics can be accessed on http://localhost:54322/hystrix.stream.

 Further all metrics are exposed in 'com.netflix.servo' in JMX.
 They only become visible **after** the first hystrix command was executed.